jfd/datatypes-js/README.md

 There is three valid sizes to use:

-	positive integer 	- Set's a fixed size.
+- **positive integer**, Set's a fixed size.
 The encoder MUST always return an byte-array with the length equal to the specified size.
-	DEFINED_DATASIZE 	- The size is defined by user.
+- **DEFINED_DATASIZE**, The size is defined by user.
 For example, the BYTES uses a defined data size.
-	FLEX_DATASIZE		- The data size is flexible.
+- **FLEX_DATASIZE**, 	The data size is flexible.
 The actual size is controlled by the datatype.
 The CSTRING type for example, uses an flexible data size.
 The null- terminator indicates where to stop reading the buffer.

-ENCODING JAVASCRIPT-OBJECTS INTO BYTES.
+#Encoding Javascript-Objects Into Bytes.
 For our first example, we will encode a set of number into a byte array.

 	include('datatypes.js');